Easy Cashew Cheese | Mozzarella

 The demo video below shows how creamy and stretchy the texture of this cashew cheese becomes while it’s heating up.
 Be sure to check it out!

-At this point, the cheese is ready to be used in other recipes like grilled cheese sandwiches, lasagna, quesadillas, veggie pizza, no-meat balls, French onion soup, or anything else that comes to mind.
+STEP #4: At this point, the cheese is ready to be used in other recipes like grilled cheese sandwiches, spinach lasagna, quesadillas, veggie pizza, vegan meatballs, French onion soup, or anything else that comes to mind.

 Making your own vegan mozzarella cheese is very simple and SO much better for your health than the processed store-bought varieties.
 If you’re looking for a super quick recipe, try this 5-Minute Vegan Cashew Queso.